hedzr/mk/README.md

 # Or
 $ git submodule update --remote

-# After newer submodule checkout or pulled, make a commit to confirm the new pointer of it:
+# After newer commits checked out or pulled, make a commit on parent to confirm the new pointer of it:
 git add . && git commit -m 'updated submodule: ci/mk'
 ```